julianeon/julianeon/repo_guide.md

 This is a guide to my repositories on GitHub, linked to from my [profile](./README.md).

-Most of my repos are web apps made with JavaScript.
-This reflects the fact that, as a consultant, I mostly used React with AWS, especially AWS Amplify and its associated services: s3, Cognito, DynamoDB, AppSync, API Gateway and Lambda.
+Most of these repos are web apps made with JavaScript.
+As a consultant, I mostly used React with AWS, especially AWS Amplify and its associated services: s3, Cognito, DynamoDB, AppSync, API Gateway and Lambda.

 For other languages, I either have one repo here with various scripts, or a longer demo program.